shurl/flask-passwordless/README.rst

 Changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Hash email before passing to token store to create 'nicer' URLs for users to login (ie, without their email address in the url)
+* Store plain email in Mongo or Memory.
+Add function to return email.